 The buyer defines their problem and begins researching options to solve it.
 This stage is defined by the buyer identifying or naming their goal or challenge, and committing to addressing it.
 They will actively research or evaluate different methods or approaches available to do so.
 To understand the buyer at this stage of their journey, you must ask:

 - What categories of solutions are buyers prone to investigate?

-- How do buyers educate themselves about the different range of solutions available?
+- How do buyers educate themselves about the range of solutions available?

 - How do buyers settle on a category?

 Referring again to the example of forehead wrinkles mentioned above, the consumer may consider categories such as Botox, dermal fillers, facial acupuncture, or more invasive treatments such as a browlift.
-He or she will then undertake some research, such as asking friends about their experiences, reading online reviews from other consumers, blogs or articles, or referring to the social media posts of aesthetic clinics.
-Based on what they learn, they will move towards evaluating the category that they feel best addresses their needs and priorities—for example, Botox.
+He or she will then do their research such as asking friends about their experiences, reading online reviews from other consumers, blogs or articles, or referring to the social media posts of aesthetic clinics.
+Based on what they learn, they will move toward evaluating the category that they feel best addresses their needs and priorities—for example, Botox.

 Check out these medispa and aesthetic clinics’ approaches to appealing to buyers at this stage of the journey:

 - The Face Place:This acclaimed New Zealand based clinic has a highly informed staff member available on Facebook during business hours to answer questions about procedures or facial treatments.
 Webinars are often posted by doctors educating patients on products and how they work.